Can't Fool the Dog

 As for Sonny, out dear Lab, he, too, has crossed the rainbow bridge.
 He did what dogs are skilled at, knowing when a stranger is skulking nearby, and warned us in an effort to protect and defend his territory.
 Dogs are pretty smart creatures, and we humans can learn a lot from them.

 William “Bill” Aiello is retired United States Postal Service employee.
-Since retirement his published works comprise two books, with a third on the way, also a short story, and numerous poems.
+Since retirement, his published works comprise two books, with a third on the way, also a short story, and numerous poems.
 He is also a ventriloquist, part-time actor and appears monthly at an open mic event.
 Bill is co-Executive Director of the Miss Five Boroughs and Miss Queens Scholarship programs, two preliminaries to the Miss New York and Miss America competitions.
-The little spare time he has left is devoted to bicycling, amateur photography, watching horse races and philately.
+The little spare time he has left is devoted to bicycling, amateur photography, watching horse races, and philately.
 These are activities with no relation to each other, but he believes dabbling in various fields keeps the mind active and gives him ideas for his written works.